smoka7/multicursors.nvim/README.md

         config = {
              -- determines how many columns are used to display the hints.
 If you leave this option nil, the number of columns will depend on the size of your window. column_count = nil,
+            -- maximum width of a column.
+            max_hint_length = 25,
         }
     },
 }